juliojg/minimalist-spreadsheet/README.md

 ## Redux / Store
-The state of the app is handled by Redux as state-management-tool.
+The state of the app is handled by Redux as state management tool.

-## Dependencias utilizadas
+## Used dependencies:
 ### i18next

 Library to handle translations and localization.